 If the AdSense crawler isn't able to access your page, we'll alert you by showing a crawler error.
-You can view crawler errors on the Account settings page of your account, in the Access & authorization section.
+You can view crawler errors on the Account settings page of your account, in the "Access & authorization" section.
 Learn more about crawler errors and how to resolve them.

-If your webpages use session IDs, you may not receive targeted ads on those pages.
+If your pages use session IDs, you may not receive targeted ads on those pages.
 Since the session ID -- and therefore the URL -- changes every time a different user views a page, the URL won't be in the index and will be queued to be crawled.
 Once the URL is crawled, however, the session will most likely have expired.
 This means that pages seen by the users are never in the index.
 You will need to remove the session IDs in order to display targeted ads.

-If the header of your page contains a refresh tag (<meta http-equiv="Refresh">), this may also lead to your page displaying irrelevant.
+<meta http-equiv="Refresh">), this may also lead to your page displaying irrelevant ads.
 Removing this tag can help ensure that you receive targeted ads.

-Ads implementation issuesThe AdSense code was placed within an IFRAME.
+Ads implementation issuesThe AdSense code was placed within an iframe

-* audio and video files (.wma, .mpeg, .mov)
+- audio and video files (.wma, .mpeg, .mov)

-* mp3 files (.mp3)
+- mp3 files (.mp3)

-* images (.jpeg, .bmp)
+- images (.jpeg, .bmp)

-* Macromedia Flash movies
+- Macromedia Flash movies

-* Java Applets
+- Java Applets

 It is possible that your site content is not compliant with our Program policies.
 If our system has detected something within your site that may be construed as potentially negative, non-family safe or even offensive, Google may not show ads.